Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

 \subsubsection{Problem Formalization}

-Given the test suite before minimization $\mathcal{T}$, the minimization problem is defined as a fixed-size subset selection with $100\%$ requirement coverage as the constraint.
-Each solution (i.e., subset $\mathcal{T}'$) is represented as a binary vector:
+Given the test suite before minimization $\mathcal{T}$, requirements set $\mathcal{R}$ with $r$ requirements, budget $M \in (0,1]$, the minimization problem is defined as a fixed-size subset selection with $100\%$ requirement coverage as the constraint.
+Each individual (i.e., subset $\mathcal{T}'$) is represented as a binary vector:

-where $m$ denotes the total number of test cases in the test suite before minimization (i.e., $\mathcal{T}$).
+where m denotes the total number of test cases in the test suite before minimization (i.e., $\mathcal{T}$).

-Given the minimization budget $\mathcal{M} \in (0, 1]$, the number of test cases in the subset $\mathcal{T}'$ is constrained by:
+Given the minimization budget ${M} \in (0, 1]$, the number of test cases in the subset $\mathcal{T}'$ is constrained by:

 where $\mathrm{round}()$ denotes rounding the number to the nearest integer.
+Note that the number of test cases in $\mathcal{T}'$ should be higher than or equal to the total number of requirements.

 Moreover, the test cases in the subset must cover all the requirements:

 where $Cover(i) $ is the requirement covered by test case $i$ and $\mathcal{R}$ is the set of requirements covered by the test suite before minimization (i.e., $\mathcal{T}$).